Trumbull County reports 17 new COVID-19 cases, 1 new death

-TRUMBULL CO., Ohio (WKBN) – The Trumbull County Combined Health District reported 17 new COVID-19 cases and one new death attributed to the virus on Wednesday.
+TRUMBULL CO., Ohio (WYTV) – The Trumbull County Combined Health District reported 17 new COVID-19 cases and one new death attributed to the virus on Wednesday.

 That brings the county total to 1,016 cases and 77 deaths.
 Of those cases, one resulted from a congregate setting.